 Create a class called CatchError.cs inside the CustomFilters folder.
 Add the following code to this class:

-Inside the OnException() method I am just setting the Model with the context.Exception.Message property.
-The Model will be shown on the View.
+Inside the OnException() method we are setting the Model with the context.Exception.Message property.
+The Model value will be shown on the View.

 Now create a new action method called Exception in the Home Controller and add the attribute [CatchError] to it:

-This action method raises an exception if Id value is null else it returns the default View with a string value – The value is {id}.
+This action method raises an exception if the “Id” value is null else it returns the default View with a string message – The value is {id}.

 Finally create Exception view inside the Views ➤ Home folder with the following code: